Care Bears & Cousins

-Care Bears & Cousins is an American animated adventure television series released on November 6, 2015, on Netflix.
+Care Bears & Cousins is an American children's animated adventure television series released on November 6, 2015, on Netflix.
 Produced by American Greetings Properties and animated by Splash Entertainment, (Note: Animation outsourced to Xentrix Studios.) the series is a continuation of the previous series Care Bears: Welcome to Care-a-Lot, re-introduces four of the Care Bear cousins - Brave Heart Lion, Bright Heart Raccoon, Lotsa Heart Elephant and Cozy Heart Penguin.
 The series was removed from Netflix on November 6, 2025, exactly 10 years after the show first premiered.

 Synopsis

-Set in Care-a-Lot, a magical land in the clouds, Tenderheart Bear, Cheer Bear, Grumpy Bear, Share Bear, Harmony Bear, Funshine Bear and new playful, curious cub Wonderheart Bear all go on adventures that emphasize messages of caring and sharing.
-Human children from Earth often visit Care-a-Lot and participate in new adventures and valuable lessons learned.
+Set in Care-a-Lot, a magical land in the clouds, Tenderheart Bear, Cheer Bear, Grumpy Bear, Share Bear, Harmony Bear, Funshine Bear and new playful, curious cub Wonderheart Bear go on adventures that emphasize morals of caring and sharing.
+Human children from Earth often visit Care-a-Lot and participate in new adventures and learn valuable lessons.
 The Care Bears' mischievous frenemy King Beastly often attempts to make trouble for the bears.